ebotbesong/ebotbesong/README.md

-- 👋 Hi, I’m @ebotbesong
+- 👋 Hi, I’m @ebotbesong and currently a Ph.D student in electrical and computer engineering at Yokohama National University, Japan
-- 👀 I’m interested in ...
+- 👀 I’m interested in frontier engineering and science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ebotbesong@gmail.com